Skip to content

 35. Import Business

 There is a good market for imported goods in Nigeria.
-You can import electronic gadgets, clothing items, or any other item that customers are showing interest to buy.
+You can import electronic gadgets, clothing items, or any other item that customers are showing interest in buying.

 If you own a car and drive too, a taxi service is one business you can seriously think of starting in Nigeria.
 With car apps like Uber and Taxify getting more popular, you can also consider partnering with them.